thuml/AutoTimes/README.md

 ## Introduction

-🌟 We propose AutoTimes, a simple but effective way to convert off-the-shelf LLMs as **autoregressive forecasters** with frozen parameters of LLMs. **Token-wise** Prompting is also proposed to incorporate textual information (e.g. timestamps).
-Comparsions are provided below:
+🌟 While prevalent forecasting models adopt the encoder structure with peojection, we propose AutoTimes, a simple but effective way to convert off-the-shelf LLMs as **autoregressive forecasters** with frozen parameters of LLMs. **Token-wise** Prompting is also proposed to incorporate textual information (e.g. timestamps).

 <p align="center">
 <img src="./figures/motivation.png"  alt="" align=center />